uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 There are, however, variations among Aboriginal peoples: 63.7% of Inuit speak their Indigenous language, compared with 22.4% of First Nations people and only 2.5% of Métis people.[^86]

 Some languages are close to extinction because they have only a few remaining speakers of the great-grandparent generation.
-The United Nations Educational, Scientific and Cultural Organization (unesco) lists 36% of Canada’s Aboriginal languages as being critically endangered, in the sense that they are used only by great-grandparent generations; 18% are severely endangered, in the sense that they are used by the great-grandparent and grandparent generations; and 16% are definitely endangered, in the sense that they are used by the parental and the two previous generations.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) lists 36% of Canada’s Aboriginal languages as being critically endangered, in the sense that they are used only by great-grandparent generations; 18% are severely endangered, in the sense that they are used by the great-grandparent and grandparent generations; and 16% are definitely endangered, in the sense that they are used by the parental and the two previous generations.
 The remaining languages are all vulnerable.[^87]
 If the preservation of Aboriginal languages does not become a priority both for governments and for Aboriginal communities, then what the residential schools failed to accomplish will come about through a process of systematic neglect.

-Language rights
+### Language rights

 In interpreting Aboriginal and Treaty rights under Section 35(1) of the Constitution Act, 1982, the Supreme Court of Canada has stressed the relation of those rights to the preservation of distinct Aboriginal cultures.[^88]
 The Commission concurs.
 The preservation of Aboriginal languages is essential and must be recognized as a right.

-Call to Action
+#### Call to Action

-13)	 We call upon the federal government to acknowledge that Aboriginal rights include Aboriginal language rights.
+13. We call upon the federal government to acknowledge that Aboriginal rights include Aboriginal language rights.
-Government programs
+### Government programs

 At a time when government funding is most needed to protect Aboriginal languages and culture, Canada has not upheld commitments it previously made to fund such programs.
 In 2002, the federal government promised $160 million for the creation of a centre for Aboriginal languages and culture and a national language strategy.[^89]
-But, in 2006, the government retreated from that commitment, pledging instead to spend $5 million per year in “permanent funding” for the Aboriginal Languages Initiative (ali), which had been started in 1998.[^90]
+But, in 2006, the government retreated from that commitment, pledging instead to spend $5 million per year in “permanent funding” for the Aboriginal Languages Initiative (ALI), which had been started in 1998.[^90]
-The ali is a program of government-administered heritage subsidies.
+The ALI is a program of government-administered heritage subsidies.
 It is not based on the notion of respectful nation-to-nation relations between Canada and Aboriginal peoples.
 Neither does it provide Aboriginal people with the opportunity to make decisions for themselves about how to allocate scarce resources and how to administer programs.
 Many who appeared before the Truth and Reconciliation Commission of Canada were skeptical about the government’s commitment to preserve Aboriginal languages.